moooooooritz/docker-hpe-alletra-witness-systemd/README.md

 ---

-## 10. Verbindung vom Array
+## 10. Connection from Array
-Der Witness lauscht auf Port **5395**.
+The Witness listens on port **5395**.
-Im Array unter „Quorum Witness“ die IP des Docker-Hosts und Port **5395** eintragen.
+In the array under "Quorum Witness" enter the IP of the Docker host and port **5395**.

 ---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-© 2025 – interne Dokumentation HPE Alletra Witness Container
+© 2025 – Internal Documentation HPE Alletra Witness Container